jamiew/jamiedubs.com/_posts/2021-03-24-coldie-auctions-and-nft-auction-design.md

 Happy bidding!

-Thanks for [Denis Nazarov](https://twitter.com/Iiterature/) for feedback and introducing me to the term originally.
+Thanks for [Denis Nazarov](https://twitter.com/Iiterature/) for feedback on this post, and for introducing me to the term originally.